jleski/go-csvjson/README.md

 # CSV-JSON

-Simple GO HTTP server for parsing input query string and outputting it to CSV or JSON data.
+Simple GO HTTP server with TLS encryption for parsing input query string and outputting it to CSV or JSON data.
+Just a simple experiment with Golang :)

 ## Installation